Lemoncode/react-hooks-by-example/13-async-closure/Readme.md

 };
 ```

-- If we execute it, we will see how it now works correctly.
+- If we execute it, we will see how get now the expected behavior.

 ```bash
 npm start
 ```

-- This is very good, but do we have a way to avoid it?
-If we had
+- That's very cool, but if you have to use _useRef_ it can be a
-  used an object yes, let's see how the SetState works using a
+  code bad smell, there could be easier way to achieve what you
-  function to assign the value.
+  need, for instance we could just wrap the message, plus the

-- First we are going to encapsulate message and seconds in an object:
+  seconds in the same object / state:

 ```diff
 export const MyComponent = () => {